 Steps to check whether the given matrix is orthogonal or not:

-Step 1: In this step, we are going to find the determinant of the provided matrix.
-If the determinate of matrix A is 1, the matrix is orthogonal .
+Step 1: In this initial stage, we will calculate the determinant of the given matrix.
+When the determinant of matrix A equals 1, the matrix is considered orthogonal.

 Determinant of an Orthogonal matrix: